I am I00% organic and silicone-free.

 I also depend on my research for my own health, anti-aging and aesthetic needs, so I would lose out if I retired.
 In my sixties and beyond, it’s more important than ever to continue having access to exclusive ever-changing inside information that is unavailable to the public.

-The cumulative up-to-the-minute knowledge I continue to gain from my ongoing research from exclusive sources such as conversations with top doctors, medical conferences, surgeons’ private webinars, and – most importantly – clients’ genuine case histories (I learn something from every single client) grows in leaps and bounds every year.
+The cumulative up-to-the-minute knowledge I gain from my ongoing research from exclusive sources such as conversations with top doctors, medical conferences, surgeons’ private webinars, and, most importantly, clients’ genuine case histories grows in leaps and bounds every year.
 No one else on the planet connects the dots across these specialities – or puts them into practice every single day both personally and professionally.